undecaf/typo3-dev/README.md

 [`t3run`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/shell/t3run)
 establishes the following mappings by default:

--   `typo3-vol:/var/www/localhost`: TYPO3 installation directory where
+-   `typo3-root:/var/www/localhost`: TYPO3 installation directory where
     `composer.json` is located.
     The TYPO3 SQLite database (if used) is located at `/var/www/localhost/var/sqlite`,
     Apache and XDebug logs at `/var/www/logs`.
--   `mariadb-vol:/bitnami/mariadb`: contains the MariaDB database if used.
+-   `mariadb-data:/bitnami/mariadb`: contains the MariaDB database if used.
--   `postgresql-vol:/bitnami/postgresql`: contains the PostgreSQL database if used.
+-   `postgresql-data:/bitnami/postgresql`: contains the PostgreSQL database if used.

+Different default volume names or (absolute) paths can be defined in environment variables `T3_ROOT`, `T3_MARIA_DATA` and `T3_PG_DATA`, respectively.
-These mappings can be overriden by [`t3run [-v|-w]`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/shell/t3run).
+Defaults can be overriden per invocation by options [`t3run [-v|-w]`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/shell/t3run).

 ### Ports